 Dilettante: Me, before I was promoted to Multipotentialite.

 Dizzinformation Anxiety Syndrome: The fear that you might miss/have missed/are missing a highly important dollop of information

 Enlightened Infotainment: To quote myself (humor me, it's not as if anyone else is going around quoting me), "The current, apparently highly popular, practice of talking heads yelling at each other on TV, or at everyone else via the internet, is not enlightened discussion, it's lowest common denominator infotainment.
-This blog strives to create a hybrid, Enlightened Infotainment."
-From Who Is This Guy?
+This column strives to create a hybrid, Enlightened Infotainment."
+From "About."

 GFBL: Gut first, brain later.
-A phrase that neatly sums up, and vastly oversimplifies, a concept promulgated by several scientific disciplines that Homo sapiens react instinctively/intuitively/automatically/etceteraly first and rationally (hopefully) later.
-I claim credit/blame for this one -- the acronym and the phrase, not the concept.
+A phrase that neatly sums up, and vastly oversimplifies, a concept promulgated by several scientific disciplines that Homo sapiens react instinctively/intuitively/automatically/etceterally first and rationally (hopefully) later.
+I claim credit/blame for this one — the acronym and the phrase, not the concept.